cuthbertLab/music21/buildDoc/rst/applications.rst

 .. _applications:

-Applications and Exentensions of music21
+Applications and Extensions of music21
 =============================================

 Music21 has been used in numerous research tasks already, and will continue to offer researchers many tools to explore new domains.